 Interfaces

-In the C# language the interface is a definition of a role (a group of abstract actions).
-It defines what sort of behavior a certain object must exhibit, without specifying how this behavior should be implemented.
+In the C# language, the interface is a definition of a role (a group of abstract actions).
+It specifies what sort of behavior a certain object must exhibit, without specifying how this behavior should be implemented.
 Interfaces are also known as contracts or specifications of behavior.

 An object can have multiple roles (or implement multiple interfaces / contracts) and its users can utilize it from different points of view.